caepenna/css-styleguide/_contents/grid.markdown

 **Our Solution**

 We aimed to create a framework that would work inside any container, regardless of its width.
-We just wanted to customize 2 variables: **number of columns** and **gutter**.
+We just wanted to customize 3 variables: the widht of the element container columns, the number of columns (`$nOfColumns`) and the gutter between columns (`$gutter`).
 Then the columns width would be adapted accordingly.

-Our solution is a SCSS based system, and a _mixin_, _include_ and _calc_ structure that could be set in any layout/component (_Later discussion in stylesheets and folder architecture_).
+Our solution is a Sass based system that could be set in any layout/component.

-It also include custom settings for any other working screen you might be working with.
+It also includes custom settings for other sizes of screen you might be working with.
 It works by setting up a minimum screen size for tablet or mobile and later working out the columns, gutter variables for those screens.

 **How to use?**